RO EN

 The answer is simple: it helps us get to know our audience.

 There are a few things we need to point out from the start in order to talk about these statistics and how we can use them to our advantage.
-First of all, to have statistics, you need to have a page and not a profile.
+First of all, to have statistics, you need to have a page, not a profile.
 Beyond the fact that Facebook penalizes such practices and may even close the account if it is used for a product or company and not for a person, the profile does not provide data about its activity.
 So, the first thing you need to do is create a page dedicated to the company, product, service, or idea you want to promote.

-To access statistics, the page must gather a minimum of 30 likes, which is not hard to achieve if you send invitations to friends on your list.
+To access statistics, the page must gather a minimum of 30 likes, which is not hard to achieve if you send invitations to friends from your list.
 After surpassing this threshold and setting the correct time, you can effectively work with the statistics.
 As expected, the more followers the page has, the more relevant and useful the collected data will be.

 Equally useful in finding the best times to post on Facebook is the following chart